Call & Speak with a doctor Open 24/7, Even Holidays!

 See a Vet for Your Dog’s Swollen Stomach

 While there is a chance that your dog’s stomach is swollen just from eating too much, there is a greater chance that it’s something much more serious.
-Look for additional signs and symptoms and call your vet immediately if your pup’s belly is swollen and hard.
+Look for additional signs and symptoms and call your vet immediately if your pup’s stomach is swollen and hard.

 Because of the nature of the above diseases and conditions, there is no time to waste.
 Quick action can be a matter of life and death.
 It’s important to regularly self-examine your four-legged friend to make sure that you don’t notice anything out of the ordinary.
 By staying vigilant and keeping a watchful eye, you can protect your pup from further complications.